sylque/dcs-website-schema/README.md

 # dcs-website-schema

-In [Docuss](https://github.com/sylque/docuss), you use JSON website description files to describe your website, so that Docuss knows how to connect it to the Discourse plugin.
+In [Docuss](https://github.com/sylque/docuss), you use a JSON website description file to describe your website, so that Docuss knows how to connect it to the Discourse plugin.

-## Always validate your JSON file before use
+## Important: validate your JSON file before use

 Use the
 **[Docuss Validation Tool](https://sylque.github.io/dcs-website-schema/public/validate.html)**.